-Business reviews are a crucial point of contact in the renewal process.
-Below, we have 9 ways that you can demonstrate excellence in your business reviews whether these are quarterly business reviews, monthly or annual.
+Quarterly Business Reviews (QBRs) are a crucial point of contact in the renewal process.
+Below, we have 9 ways that you can demonstrate excellence in your Business Reviews whether these are Quarterly Business Reviews, monthly or annual.

 1. What is your end goal?

-Alongside this, it is important to remember that your client will also have a goal and an expectation for this review.
-It’s important to remain mindful that there are two sides to a review, two sets of needs to be met.
+Alongside this, it is important to remember that your client will also have a goal and an expectation for this QBR.
+It’s important to remain mindful that there are two sides to a QBR meeting, two sets of needs to be met.

 Be realistic.
 There’s no point planning to upsell them on your latest innovations if you haven’t met your KPIs.